cmrazek/DkTools/README.md

 **Version 1.5.17 Changes:**
 - The code modeler/analysis processes will now cancel themselves if you start typing again.
 This should improve responsiveness.
+- Class methods now only shown in statement completion after typing the class name.

 **Version 1.5.16 Changes:**
 - Class names are no longer forced to lowercase.